-- At least five days before the hearing date, the student will furnish the director with a list of any witnesses who may testify on behalf of the student - At least five days before the hearing date, the student will furnish the Subcommittee for Appeals with - 1. any objection that, if sustained, would postpone the hearing; and - 2. the name and relationship of the advisor to the student, if any, who will appear with the student.
+- a.
+At least five days before the hearing date, the student will furnish the Subcommittee for Appeals with - 1. any objection that, if sustained, would postpone the hearing; and - 2. the name and relationship of the advisor to the student, if any, who will appear with the student.